Fractional boundary charges with quantized slopes in interacting one- and two-dimensional systems

 where $a$ is a short-distance cutoff and $\alpha_0$ an irrelevant phase shift.
 The above term is of sine-Gordon form and opens a full gap at the Fermi level whenever relevant in the RG sense.
-This can be achieved if $K<2/m^2$ or if the bare coupling constant is already of order one compared to the Fermi energy.
+This can be achieved if $K<2/m^2$ (which generally requires long-range interactions) or if the bare coupling constant is already of order one compared to the Fermi energy.
 From now on, we therefore focus on the case where $H_{CDW}^m$ is relevant.